Halva Floss Banana Split

 Other garnishes are up to you! see below for some of my ideas

-Leave the banana unpeeled and cut off the stem and flower ends.
+Leave the banana unpeeled and cut off both ends.
 Now cut the banana in half lengthwise, the peel will help keep the banana from breaking.
-Peel each half and put them in a bowl.
+Peel each half and place them in a bowl.

 Nestle the ice cream between the bananas, then top with chocolate syrup and halva floss.

-This dessert is very simple and is a perfect blank canvas for experimenting with other flavors, here are some of my favorites (keep the halva, bananas, and ice cream and add):
+This dessert is a perfect blank canvas for experimenting with other flavors, here are some of my favorites (keep the halva, bananas, and ice cream and add):

 If your bananas are too ripe try making fritters.
 Add chunks of banana to instant pancake batter mix along with some sesame seeds and/or pine nuts.
 Add water until a very thick batter forms, then scoop out small balls with a spoon and either shallow or deep fry until crisp and cooked through.
 Serve them either like the split above, or with a crème anglaise to dip them into.

 You can also freeze ripe bananas (peel them first) and then blend them with milk to make a light and delicious treat.
 Add enough milk (you can use cow milk or anything plant-based, up to you) to get the thickness you like, and try some of the flavor combinations above.
-Since it's a liquid try adding a bit of tahini instead of halva for sesame flavor.
+Since it's a liquid try adding a bit of tahini instead of halva.